 - Kids stay and eat free

 However, lots of value can be found in their other tiers depending on your travel goals.
 The IHG program also frequently offers a Point Breaks option which allows you to book free nights at certain IHG hotels for only 5,000 points per night.
-With a signup bonus of 60,000 points, it’s easy to see how this card can provide a great value.
+With a significant signup bonus, it’s easy to see how this card can provide a great value.
 For a list of current PointBreaks hotels, look here.

 #3 Hyatt Gold Passport